Duke in London: Arts

 Notes

 Students enroll in one course, offering one Duke credit.
 No pass/fail or satisfactory/unsatisfactory options or auditing are permitted for the course.
-The course may count towards major requirements in the English Department and the Department of Theater Studies.
+The course may count towards major requirements in the English Department and the Department of Theater Studies (Theater Studies Major Area 2).

 Enroll Consent